kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/connection.md

 ```c++
 Connection (Database * database)
 ```
-Creates a connection to the database.
+Creates a Connection to the database.

 **Parameters**
 - `database` A pointer to the database instance that this connection will be connected to.